codesphere-cloud/cs-template/README.md

-# Live Currency Exchange Rate Viewer
+# Hello World App

-A real-time currency exchange rate viewer built with C# and .NET, featuring a clean separation between backend API and frontend interface.
+A simple hello world application built with C# and .NET, demonstrating a clean separation between backend API and frontend interface.

 ## 🏗️ Architecture

-- **Backend**: ASP.NET Core Web API that fetches live currency rates from ExchangeRate-API (runs on port 3000)
+- **Backend**: ASP.NET Core Web API that returns a simple greeting (runs on port 3000)
-- **Frontend**: Blazor Server app that displays the rates in a user-friendly interface
+- **Frontend**: Blazor Server app that displays the greeting from the backend

 ## 📁 Project Structure